Inez-git/rust_calendar_parser/README.md

 - event: Defines the structure of a full calendar event, with all required fields in a specific order.
 - begin: Matches the start of an event with the exact text "BEGIN".
 - dtstart: Specifies the start date and time of the event, formatted as "DTSTART:&lt;datetime&gt;".
-- dtend: Specifies the end date and time of the event, formatted as "DTEND:<datetime>".
+- dtend: Specifies the end date and time of the event, formatted as "DTEND:&lt;datetime&gt;".
-- dtstamp: The timestamp indicating when the event was created or last modified, formatted as "DTSTAMP:<datetime>".
+- dtstamp: The timestamp indicating when the event was created or last modified, formatted as "DTSTAMP:&lt;datetime&gt;".
 - uid: Unique identifier for the event, structured as "UID:<email_address>".
-- created: The date and time when the event was initially created, formatted as "CREATED:<datetime>".
+- created: The date and time when the event was initially created, formatted as "CREATED:&lt;datetime&gt;".
-- last_modified: The date and time when the event was last modified, formatted as "LAST-MODIFIED:<datetime>".
+- last_modified: The date and time when the event was last modified, formatted as "LAST-MODIFIED:&lt;datetime&gt;".
 - sequence: A sequence number tracking event updates, represented as "SEQUENCE:<digit(s)>".
 - status: The event's status, such as "confirmed," "tentative," or "canceled", formatted as "STATUS:<status_value>".
 - summary: A brief title or description of the event, formatted as "SUMMARY:<string_value>".